-“Solid” Pipeline opportunities that slip – why? – and what to do about it
+Seemingly solid pipeline opportunities that slip – Why, and what to do about it

 You are in the middle of the month, and you are doing great so far!

-Without the ABC deal you will do less than 75% of target.
-The guy still doesn’t pick up the phone, and doesn’t answer your mails.
-You have tried via the switchboard, and got to talk to him for a few seconds, when he promised to call you later in the day.
+Without the ABC deal, you will do less than 75% of your target.
+The guy still doesn’t pick up the phone, and he isn’t answering your emails.
+You have tried via the switchboard, and you got to talk to him for a few seconds, when he promised to call you later in the day.
 That was last week….

-Actually, you spent most of your time chasing ABC over the last 7 days, and two of the other prospects now tell you they feel they need to move the decision to next week, there are still open issues they need to clarify with you, but … next week is on the other side of the month end!
-Doesn’t look too good .. without them you are down to 50% of target.
+Actually, you have spent most of your time chasing ABC over the last 7 days, and two of the other prospects now tell you they feel they need to move the decision to next week.
+There are still open issues they need to clarify with you, but … next week is on the other side of the month end!
+It doesn’t look too good.
+Without them, you are down to 50% of the target.

 In the beginning of the purchasing cycle, the buyer is mainly concerned with the product or solution itself.
-Happy and positive a bout a solution to a problem that is perceived as much worse than the riska and the cost of the solution
+They are happy and positive about a solution to a problem that is perceived as much worse than the risk and the cost of the solution.

 Put yourself in the buyer’s shoes

 Remember when you bought your latest car, or when you signed on your house, or any other major purchase you made?
-Which were your steps?
-How did you feel, think and act during your purchase process?
-Lets examine the process:
+What were your steps?
+How did you feel, think, and act during your purchase process?
+Let’s examine the process:

 - First you go out and check the market, and find the best product you can find at a reasonable price.

-- But, I bet what you did somewhere along the process before actually signing, was to go back one “last time” to check again for lees risky options, if there were really no better cars at another dealer, no house that was even more fantastic in the market, etc.
+- But I bet what you did somewhere along the process before actually signing, was to go back one “last time” to check again for less risky options, to see if there were really no better cars at another dealer, no house that was even more fantastic in the market, etc.

 You may also spend a sleepless night or two, worrying about if you are really, really, really doing the right thing.

-… and the day before signing the agreement, he started feeling dizzy and nauseous.
+… and the day before signing the agreement, you started feeling dizzy and nauseous.
 Is this really the best deal we can get?

 While this process takes place, the last person you want to talk to before you have finally made up your mind is the salesperson from the original car dealer.

 The very same happens to your customer.
-It may be your contact who gets last minute doubts before presenting to the board.
+It may be your contact who gets last-minute doubts before presenting to the board.
 Or it could be that his board or management are not convinced and ask him or her to go back and survey the market again.
-Your contact will not pick up the phone in the meanwhile, he or she doesn’t have anything to tell you, and may even be a bit embarrassed to tell you.
+Your contact will not pick up the phone in the meantime.
+They don’t have anything to tell you, and they may even be a bit embarrassed to tell you.
 The problem is that during this period, you have little or no chance to influence what happens, unless you are prepared for this.

 First of all, be aware that this will happen.
-What you can and should always do as well prepared sales person is to minimize the effect, and then secondly, make sure you have more pipeline that you perhaps thought you needed.
+What you can and should always do as a well-prepared salesperson is to minimize the effect, and then secondly, make sure you have more pipeline than you perhaps thought you needed.

 A few suggestions on things you can do to prepare yourself for every deal: